Silver Lake Water Quality Management

 2) Carp Cull through employing an electrofishing contractor.
 The process involves stunning the fish in the shallows and then netting and removing the carp from the lake.

-It was reported that the Carp Cull in 2023 did not net the expected results despite three night’s efforts through electrofishing.
-The program will be repeated in 2024 and then revaluated for additional implementations.
-Also, there was discussion relating to fun ways the community could get involved with culling the invasive carp in the lake, like maybe a carp tournament with prizes for largest fish removed and greatest weight removed when the carp are active close to shore on Silver Lake.
-These initial thoughts evolved into FoSL’s 1st Annual Kids Carp Cull Contest.
+Also, there is ongoing discussion relating to fun ways the community could get involved with culling the invasive carp in the lake, like maybe a carp tournament with prizes for largest fish removed and greatest weight removed when the carp are active close to shore on Silver Lake.
+These initial thoughts evolved into FoSL’s 1st Annual Kids Carp Cull Contest in 2024.

 The following are SLIB Reports as provided by RLS and others –

-2. Current SLIB/RLS 5-year plan – SLIB/RLS 5-year Management Plan (2023-2027)
+3. Current SLIB/RLS 5-year plan – SLIB/RLS 5-year Management Plan (2023-2027)

-6. DNR – 2020 Fish Study – Silver Lake Oceana County
+7. DNR – 2020 Fish Study – Silver Lake Oceana County

-8. Restorative Lake Services – Silver Lake 2019 Water Quality
+9. Restorative Lake Sciences – Silver Lake 2019 Water Quality

-9. Previous SLIB/RLS 5-year plan – SLIB/RLS 5-Year Management Plan (2019-2023)
+10. Previous SLIB/RLS 5-year plan – SLIB/RLS 5-Year Management Plan (2019-2023)

-10. December 2013 Silver Lake Evaluation
+11. December 2013 Silver Lake Evaluation

-11. 2011 Silver Lake Water Quality Monitoring Report_Progressive Engineering
+12. 2011 Silver Lake Water Quality Monitoring Report_Progressive Engineering